-One hundred kilograms of weapon-grade HEU are more than enough to manufacture easily a primitive nuclear explosive device.
-Once this amount of HEU is acquired by a terrorist commando, smuggling it anywhere is a trivial task, facilitated by its small volume (less than ten litres) and marginal radioactive signature.
-On the other hand I do not believe that HEU can be manufactured by a terrorist commando, indeed few States have the capability to produce it; and I discount the likelihood that any state provide a terrorist group with a large enough quantity of such material -- hoping not to be overly optimistic in this respect.
+One hundred kilograms of weapon-grade HEU are more than enough to manufacture a primitive nuclear explosive device.
+Once this amount of HEU is acquired by a terrorist commando, smuggling it anywhere is a trivial task, facilitated by its small volume (less than ten liters) and marginal radioactive signature.

+I do not believe that HEU can be manufactured by a terroristic commando, indeed few States have the capability to produce it; and I discount the likelihood that any state provide a terroristic group with a large enough quantity of such material -- hoping not to be overly optimistic in this respect.
 But this amount of HEU -- less than one hundred kilograms -- must be compared with the existing stocks of this material, which in Russia alone probably still exceed one million kilograms, dispersed over many sites (perhaps up to one hundred?).